wixplosives/stylable.io/docs/references/contains.md

 ### Disable namespace

 In some cases the default namespace behavior is unwanted.
-In such cases, `st-global` can be used to mark a container definition as global:
+In such cases, `st-global` can be used to set a container name as global:

 <!-- prettier-ignore-start -->
 ```css